brunomioto/WorldClimData/README.md

 ## Data

-Currently, WorldClimData don’t have all WorldClim data.
+Currently WorldClimData doesn’t have all WorldClim data.

-There is data only for **current** period and the following resolution:
+There is only data for the **current** period and the following
+resolution:

 - 10’ resolution: All the variables
   (“bio”,“elev”,“prec”,“srad”,“tavg”,“tmax”,“tmin”,“vapr”,“wind”)